Valerie Cisler, Dean

 Nondegree Experiences in the Arts and Communication

 Noncredit courses of study are offered through the college’s continuing education program, and the Aber Suzuki Center and American Suzuki Institute.
-The college also organizes the annual Performing Arts Series with internationally acclaimed artists performing at the Sentry Theater.
+The college also organizes a Performing Arts Series with internationally acclaimed artists performing at the Sentry Theater.

 Graduate Programs in Fine Arts and Communication